Miro Heiskanen Game Preview: Stars vs. Lightning

 Heiskanen Stats vs. the Lightning

-- The Lightning are 31st in goals allowed, conceding 85 total goals (3.5 per game) in the league.
+- The Lightning are 31st in goals allowed, giving up 93 total goals (3.7 per game) in the league.

 |2023-2024 Season